EricZinda/Perplexity/backlog.md

+- Support running tests with different vocabularies in the same session

 - Should "we" *require* that everyone is included like and_c does?
   - Should it also imply "together" as in "we want a table (together)"